ghassen-fatnassi/CS_TUN56/README.md

 ## Features

 Our system, **Soteria**, is an innovative, multi-layered cybersecurity solution designed to address various types of cyber threats.
 It is structured as a microservices-based platform, allowing for scalability and modularity.
-Here’s a detailed breakdown of each component:
+Here's a detailed breakdown of each component:

 1. **Reinforcement Learning Agent**:
    - **Environment**: Utilizes the CAGE environment to simulate various cybersecurity scenarios.
    - **Graph Neural Network (GNN)**: Integrates a GNN to store and track the system status, enabling communication of critical states.
-This novel approach allows us to train the agent across multiple scenarios without losing accuracy.
-   - **Training Flexibility**: By using this model, the agent can operate under different variations of scenarios, allowing for efficient and robust training.
+   - **Message Sending Capabilities**: Implements novel message passing through GNN for system status updates.
+   - **Training Flexibility**: Can run in multiple variations without losing accuracy thanks to the GNN architecture.

    <div align="center" width="800">
      <img src="./images/net_architecture.png" alt="Reinforcement Learning Agent" width="800">